+Can a night owl become a morning person, and is it even worth the effort?
 Laura Vanderkan, the writer of What the Most Successful People Do Before Breakfast, cuts to the heart of the matter.
 It’s much more practical to be a morning person – and, research says you’ll be more productive.
-But, how?
+But how can you get rid of your night owl habits and live like a morning lark?
 Time magazine outlined some ideas to help you add mornings to your schedule.

-1. Sleep Inertia –is good in the middle of the night, but not so great in the morning.
+Is good in the middle of the night, but not so great in the morning.
 Sleep inertia is that physiological state that helps you fall back asleep when a visit to the bathroom or a strange noise interrupts your sleep.
 Unfortunately, it’s there in the morning, too.
 Fight back.
 One sleep expert suggests stretching, drinking water or taking a shower as soon as the alarm sounds its first beep.
-Don’t let that sleep inertia lure you back to sleep.
+Don’t let sleep inertia lure you back to sleep.

-2. Exercise –in the morning.
-Some of the things that morning larks claim are true.
-Like you’re more likely to make your exercise a regular – don’t miss – part of your day if you exercise in the morning.
+Some of the things that morning larks claim are true—like how you’re more likely to make your exercise a regular part of your day if you exercise in the morning.
 Plus, it wakes you up and gets you moving.
 Another step towards both better health and converting yourself into a morning person.

-3. Light – up your morning.
-It’s light that sets the circadian rhythm so use it to your advantage.
+It’s natural light that sets the circadian rhythm, so use it to your advantage.
 Make your exercise a morning jog.
 Not your thing?
 How about strolling through your garden with a cup of coffee in hand?
 Sleep experts say that morning light is probably the most important thing you can do to send your body a wake up and enjoy the day message.
 So, get up and get out.